Making One Income Stretch: A Single-Parent Money Guide

 Use three pots instead: fixed bills, child basics, and everything else.
 Fixed bills are the roof-over-your-head money: rent or mortgage, utilities, insurance, phone, transport, debt payments.
 Child basics are food, school, childcare, medicine, clothes that actually fit.
 Everything else is the wobbly bit.

-Claim everything you are entitled to
+Claim everything you’re entitled to

 This is where real money can hide.
 Not magic money, not free luxury money.
 The boring, form-filled kind that helps with food, childcare, health insurance, housing, utilities, school meals or income support.

-Read nextFor the school admin side of two-house money Keeping School on Track Across Two Homes
+Read nextFor the school-admin side of two-house money, Keeping School on Track Across Two Homes

 Cut the costs that hurt least